Choose from a wide range of NEWCV resume templates and customize your NEWCV design with a single click.

 React.memo

-Rendering thousands of DOM elements destroys performance.
+Rendering thousands of DOM elements destroys frontend performance.

 Libraries like: